 This year,5782 or 2022, Purim starts Wednesday, March 16, and continues the next day, Thursday March 17.
 We celebrate the holiday with reading the Book of Esther (the Megillah), dressing up in costume, giving charity and sharing food with our friends Wednesday night and and Thursday, unless we live in a walled city like Jerusalem and then we celebrate Purim the next day, but that’s another story.

 Start by printing the picture below on an 8 1/2″ x 11″ paper: We’ll call it ” Model 1″

 Take your page and cut along the solid black line at the base of the carpet Mordecai and Esther are sitting on.
 Stop when you get to the corner of the carpet.
 Then take your scissors out and cut along the thicker black line at the top of the carpet, up Mordecai’s arm, around his head, and back down his side until you get back to the edge of the carpet.
 Cut through both halves of the paper.
 Do NOT cut down the side of the carpet – only cut where the black outline is thick.Now you have cut the figures of Mordechai and Esther.

 Fold the page in half widthwise.
 The message Purim Sameach (in Hebrew) and English will be on one side and all the painting will be on the other.

 Fold the page as shown above.
 Then turn it back to the picture side.

 Pull the figures gently towards you.
 The figures should extend out and the rest of the card folds in the opposite way.
 I hope that makes sense to you.
 Make this card and send it out to your friends and family, or enjoy it yourselves.
 You are welcome to share the instructions with anyone you want.
 And- if you are a teacher, this can be a great Purim project with your class.

-Have a great Purim, and remember to “Share” with your friends.
+Have a great Purim, and remember to “Share” this post with your friends.